-InMotion Hosting is a US-based web hosting company.
-You’ve likely heard of them; they’ve been around since 2001.
-Founded in Los Angeles, this American web host now provides 24/7 support and offers a variety of options which include shared, WordPress, VPS, and Dedicated Server hosting plans.
+InMotion Hosting is one of the largest privately owned web hosting companies in the United States.
+You’ve likely heard of them – they’ve been around since the early 2000s.
+Founded in Los Angeles, this web hosting company provides 24/7 support and offers all sorts of hosting services including basic shared hosting, WordPress, VPS, and Dedicated Servers.

 With so many options, InMotion Hosting appears to cater to all types of users.
-While they offer a solid shared (beginner) hosting platform, we recommend switching to InMotion Hosting if it’s time to upgrade to a Virtual Private Server (VPS) or Dedicated Server.
-They really shine with those higher tier products which include top-of-the-line hardware and expert user support.
-Other top web hosting providers, like Bluehost, offer a simplified backend which beginners and small businesses alike tend to appreciate.
+While they offer solid shared hosting, we recommend switching to InMotion Hosting if it’s time to upgrade to a Virtual Private Server (VPS) or Dedicated Server.
+They really shine with those higher-end products which include top-of-the-line hardware and expert support.
+Other web-hosting providers, like Bluehost, offer a more simplified backend that beginners and small businesses tend to appreciate.

-Powering all of their plans are two solid data centers, located in LA and Ashburn, Virginia which is outside of Washington, DC.
-They are connected to peering partners like Level 3, nLayer, and Hurricane Electric which ensure your website is always globally connected to the internet.
+InMotion Hosting has two data centers, located in LA and Ashburn, Virginia, just outside of Washington, DC.
+These data centers are connected to peering partners like Level 3, nLayer, and Hurricane Electric which ensure your website is always globally connected to the internet.

 Pros of InMotion Hosting